 More Light Matters, after the break…

-Every three months, the publication CLOG takes on “a single subject particularly relevant to architecture now.”
-It’s not a quick look at something trendy, but rather an in-depth look at the issues that are affecting – and will continue to affect – architecture as we know it today.
+Every month, the publication CLOG takes on “a single subject particularly relevant to architecture now.”
+It’s not a quick look at something trendy, but rather an in-depth look, from multiple perspectives, at the issues that are affecting - and will continue to affect (and even alter) - architecture as we know it today.

 CLOG: Rendering is, in my opinion, the best issue yet.
 Through dozens of fascinating, concise articles and a handful of illustrative, quirky images, it takes on an enormous question often over-looked in the architectural world: what is a rendering?
 An alluring device to win over a jury or public?
 A realistic depiction?
 Or perhaps it’s an entity unto itself...